What Works in Home Remedies? Peppermint. Take Care · Honey · Garlic. Turmeric · Ginger · Sex · Green Tea .

 Turns out, Grandma was right: Chicken soup can be good for a cold.
 Studies show it can ease symptoms and help you get rid of it sooner.
 It also curbs swelling and clears out nasal fluids.

-Related article Cold remedies: What works, what doesn't, what can't hurt
+Related article Cold remedies: What functions, what does not, what can't injure

 Neti Pot